supermeap123/SplinterTreev4/README.md

 - **Attachment-Only Processing**: Handles messages containing only attachments (images, text files) without additional text
 - **Automatic Database Initialization**: Schema is automatically applied on bot startup
 - **Improved Error Handling and Logging**: Enhanced error reporting for better troubleshooting and maintenance
+- **OpenPipe Request Reporting**: Automatic logging of each message processed by context cogs to OpenPipe for analysis and potential model improvement

 ### Special Capabilities
 - **Enhanced Vision Processing**: All models can now process and respond to images, with descriptions provided for non-vision models